marcglasberg/bdd_framework/README.md

 ---

-## 2. How the present BDD Framework is different
+## 2. How this BDD Framework package is different

 The present package fundamentally rethinks the way you interact with BDDs.
 It's designed with simplicity and efficiency in mind.
 Here's how it works: